Dear Community Members,

 How do we see Cost vs Revenue in a Cost Plan, when we want to look at actual cost versus billing cost?

 In the Rate Matrix, the Actual Cost column represents internal cost to the company.
 The Rate column represents the billing rate to the client.

 On the Cost Plan Detail Tab, select “Show: Billing Currency View” to see Cost and Revenue numbers together.

-Given a cost plan, a benefit plan, and a cost of capital %, CA PPM will calculate ROI, NPV, break even, and IRR.
+Given a cost plan, a benefit plan, and a cost of capital %, Clarity PPM will calculate ROI, NPV, break even, and IRR.
 Typically cost plans are measured by monthly or quarterly periods.
 Benefits may be measured by quarterly or annual periods.
 Be aware that the costs/benefits entered are spread evenly over each period, which can impact calculations.